wp-plugins/editorial-calendar/readme.txt

 = What users can use the calendar? =

 The editorial calendar works differently based on your permissions.

-Administrators and Editors can use every feature available in the calendar.
-Authors can use the calendar to edit and move their own posts, but other people's posts are read-only.
-Contributors and Subscribers can't see the calendar.
+* Administrators and Editors can use every feature available in the calendar.
+* Authors can use the calendar to edit, move, and publish their own posts, but other people's posts are read-only.
+* Contributors see everyone's posts and move their own posts, but can only save drafts.
+* Subscribers can't see the calendar.

+You can see how it looks for different usres on our <a href="http://www.zackgrossbart.com/extras/sandbox/wp-admin/edit.php?page=cal">Zack's WordPress Sandbox</a> with the following users:

+* edgar the Editor
+* alice the Author
+* conrad the Contributor
+* sam the Subscriber

+Each of theses users has the password test.

 = Can I use the editorial calendar with pages? =